vladkol/azure-docs/articles/machine-learning/azure-debug-relay.md

 ## Next steps

-Now that you've set up VS Code with Azure Debug Relay, you can interactively debug code in any run or deployment in Azure Machine Learning.
+Now that you've set up VS Code with Azure Debugging Relay, you can interactively debug code in any run or deployment in Azure Machine Learning.

 Learn more about troubleshooting: